dirigible-io/dirigible-io.github.io/docs-blogs/docs/2024/10/21/reports.md

 read_time: 10 min
 publish_date: October 21, 2024
 ---
-# Reports in Eclipse Dirigible
+# Making Reports in Eclipse Dirigible: Step-by-Step Tutorial

 This sample demonstrates how to create a basic application with reports.
 It includes database tables, report queries, and the report model itself.

 ## Sections: